umrlastig/SurfaceReconEval/README.md

 </summary>
 <br>

-In order to run an evaluation pipeline, the user must run each SR algorithm he wishes to assess, keep the resulting mesh files and do the following:
+In order to run an evaluation pipeline, the user must run each SR algorithm they wish to assess, keep the resulting mesh files and do the following:
 1. Create '*eval.txt*' (can be done by copying '*example_eval.txt*') and indicate:
 	* the **file** containing the **ground-truth mesh** you wish to compare your reconstructions to
 	* the **file** containing the **virtual LiDAR scan** on which you run SR algorithms